 For better or for worse, all of this is your current personal brand.

-Your personal brand in your social circles will often differ from your personal brand in your industry circles, but the base elements will usually remain the same: your potential clients don’t need to know that you’re a karaoke boyband rockstar, for example, but you could still give the impression that you’re someone they could see themselves belting out love song lyrics with in a dive bar (not your target audience nor ours, probably, but it sure is someone’s!).
+Your personal brand in your social circles will often differ from your personal brand in your industry circles, but the base elements will usually remain the same: your potential clients don’t need to know that you’re amazing at circus acrobats, for example, but you could still give the impression that you’re someone they could see themselves learning a lot from in a regular gym setting.

 Identifying what your current personal brand is will go a long way in determining what you can and should change about it, as there may be some aspects that are unattainable (I believe very few of us could pull off a “professional athlete” personal brand).